Snohio/devops/docs/chef/test.md

 ---
-id: codecan
+id: test
-title: It All Starts with Code
+title: Focus on Testing First
-sidebar_label: Code Can!
+sidebar_label: Test First
 ---
 ___

 <img src='../../img/chef/codecan.png' alt="Code Can!" align="right" />

-## Infrastructure as Code
+## Codify your Policies

-- Getting your configurations codified
+- Take your Compute Policies and write Inspec
-- Get them into Git
+- Again, Get them into Git
-- Publish Community Cookbooks
+- Share with the Community

-## Reminder to Iterate
+## DevSecOps Transformation

-- Start simple
+- This is really your Security
-- Create Requirements in User Stories
+- Apply to Existing Systems
-- Break it down and work in small bits
+- Write your Enforcements (IaC)

 ___